haitem-dev/chrome-extention-for-text-extraction-from-any-thing/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For issues or feature requests, open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com).
+For issues or feature requests, open an issue on GitHub .